 In a company, with Centralized System of Information and Data Management.

 1) Data is maintained at a central location and is shared with various Departments

 2) Departments have access to information or data of other Departments

-Let’s look at the same business process again to understand how a Centralized Enterprise System helps overcoming problems posed by a Decentralized Enterprise System.
+Let’s look at the same business process again to understand how a Centralized Enterprise System helps to overcome problems posed by a Decentralized Enterprise System.